 1.6 Notices

-.
+1.6.3 All notices, submissions and or communications by, or to, the CM Settlement Body pursuant to the Regulations or the Rules must be in writing via electronic method.

-1.6.3 Neither the Delivery Body nor the Auctioneer has any obligation to respond to, or otherwise act upon, any notice, submission or other communication received by it other than in accordance with Rule 1.6.1 or Rule 1.6.2 (as applicable) which it will be deemed not to have received for any purposes under the Regulations or the Rules.
+1.6.4 Neither the Delivery Body, the Auctioneer or the CM Settlement Body has any obligation to respond to, or otherwise act upon, any notice, submission or other communication received by it other than in accordance with Rule 1.6.1 or Rule 1.6.2 (as applicable) which it will be deemed not to have received for any purposes under the Regulations or the Rules.

 CHAPTER 3: PREQUALIFICATION INFORMATION